Ilia Isorelýs Paulino: Early life and education

 Paulino was born in Lawrence, Massachusetts on March 26, 1995 to Dominican parents.
 She has a younger sister, Noemi, who is also an actress.
 Growing up speaking mostly Spanish, Paulino described the beginning of her path to acting as 'complicated' due to her strong accent.
 At age 13, she and a friend auditioned for a theatre version of Beauty and the Beast, with Paulino getting the main role as the Beast.

 In 2013 Paulino acted in the short movie Innovation before graduating from Central Catholic High School in Lawrence.
 Later she studied musical theatre at DeSales University in Center Valley, Pennsylvania and graduated from Yale School of Drama in 2020.

 Career

 In 2021, she appeared in a supporting role in the featured film production Queenpins.
-Since that same year, Paulino has played the role of Lila Flores in the HBO Max television series The Sex Lives of College Girls.
-In early March 2022, it was announced that Paulino would have played the role of pirate captain Alvida in Netflix's One Piece live-action adaptation, a role for which she shed a significant amount of weight between the first and second season.
+Starting that same year, Paulino began playing the role of Lila Flores in the HBO Max television series The Sex Lives of College Girls, and would do so for the next three seasons before its cancellation in 2025.
+In early March 2022, it was announced that Paulino would play pirate captain Alvida in Netflix's One Piece live-action adaptation, a role for which she shed a significant amount of weight between the first and second season.

 On November 2023, Paulino founded Cusp of Rebirth Productions alongside Donato Fatuesi e Logan Ellis.